m3rashid/mini_projects/README.md

 # my_projects
-This is a list of some of the mini projects I made.
+This is a list of some of the mini websites I created.